 - These spectacular works are played with feeling – we know of no better performance or better sound

-This is yet another wonderful example of what the much-lauded Decca recording engineers were able to capture on analog tape all those years ago.
-The 1960 master has been transferred brilliantly using “modern” cutting equipment (from 1970, not the low-rez junk they’re forced to make do with these days), giving you, the listener, sound that only the best of both worlds can offer.
+Yet another wonderful example of what the much-lauded Decca recording engineers were able to capture on analog tape all those years ago.
+The 1959 master has been transferred brilliantly using “modern” cutting equipment (from the early-’70s, not the low-rez junk they’re forced to make do with these days), giving you, the listener, sound that only the best of both worlds can offer.

-The brass is HUGE and POWERFUL on this side.
+The brass is HUGE and POWERFUL.
 Not many recordings capture the brass this well.
 (Ansermet on London comes to mind of course but many of his performances leave much to be desired.
 Here Mackerras is on top of his game with performances that are definitive.)

 The opening track on side two, Wedding Day at Troldhaugen, is one of my favorite pieces of orchestral music.
 Mackerras and the London Proms make it magical.

-You can be pretty sure of two things when you hear a record of this quality: one, the original probably won’t sound as good, likely having been cut on cruder equipment.
+You can be pretty sure of two things when you hear a record of this quality: one, the original won’t sound as good, having been cut on cruder equipment.

-And two, no modern recutting of the tapes (by the likes of Speakers Corner for example, but you can substitute any company you care to name) could begin to capture this kind of naturalistic orchestral sound. (more…)
+And two, no modern recutting of the tapes (by the likes of Speakers Corner for example, but you can substitute any company you fancy) could begin to capture this kind of naturalistic orchestral sound. (more…)